VRAJPATEL100/FOOD-ORDER-WEBSITE/README.md

 HOW TO RUN THE CODE
-Create a folder on your device and download both the folders in it Open Terminal and tun following commands one by one cd backend, pip install django, pip install pillow,
+Create a folder on your device and download both the folders in it Open Terminal and run following commands one by one cd backend, pip install django, pip install pillow,